restatedev/service-protocol/service-invocation-protocol.md

 # Restate Service Invocation Protocol

-The following specification describes the protocol used by Restate to invoke remote Restate Services.
+The following specification describes the protocol used by Restate to invoke remote Restate services.

 ## Architecture

-The system is composed by two actors:
+The system is composed of two actors:

 - Restate Runtime
-- Service endpoint, which is split in:
+- Service endpoint, which is split into:
   - SDK, which contains the implementation of the Restate Protocol
   - User business logic, which interacts with the SDK to access Restate system calls (or syscalls)